ctvidic/ctvidic/README.md

 ### Hi there 👋, my name is Chris,
-## I'm a mechanical engineer :nut_and_bolt: turned software engineer 💻
+ I'm a Mechanical Engineer :nut_and_bolt: turned Software Engineer 💻
 - You can reach out to me at, <br>
 <a href="https://www.linkedin.com/in/christopher-vidic/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" /></a>